DivyanshGohil/divyanshgohil.github.io/_posts/2025-04-04-building-blue-team-part9.md

 ###  Introduction
 We are close to the end of this guidance toward building the **Blue Team Home Lab**.
 Last time we configured a **web server** that hosts a website and a **MariaDB** database.
 I’ve made some changes in the previous article, so be sure to check them before continuing here.

-This time, we will focus on creating a **Bandito network**—or better said, simulating an **external network** where our threats originate from.
+This time, we will focus on creating a **Bandito network** or better said, simulating an **external network** where our threats originate from.
 This network will contain a **Kali Linux** machine, which we’ll use to simulate attacks that we can later detect using our **SIEM**.

 Let’s get started.